justinribeiro/blog-pwa/hugo/content/chronicle/2019-10-02-wsl-and-chrome-headless-karma.md

 ---
-title: "Fast Workaround for Running Karma and Chrome headless on Windows Subsystem for Linux (WSL)"
+title: "Workaround for Karma and Chrome headless on Windows Subsystem for Linux, ala WSL"
 description: "A quick workaround for running tests when Chrome doesn't want to play nice inside WSL."
-date: 2019-10-021T15:26:00-07:00
+date: 2019-10-02T15:26:00-07:00
 ---

 Windows Subsystem for Linux (WSL) is a vastly useful thing.
 When I do work on Windows for those certain projects, WSL has made my life significantly easier.